gemworks/gem-farm/README.md

 - finally start the apps!
     - eg cd into `app/gem-bank` and run yarn && yarn serve
 - don't forget to open Chrome's console with `CMD+SHIFT+I` to get feedback from the app when you click buttons.
 It currently doesn't have a notifications system

+Note that deploying your own version will cost you ~20 SOL.

 # Docs ✏️